 A LITTLE CHRISTMAS KICK OFF

-It doesn’t matter if it’s a few hours, a few days or a few weeks away.
+It doesn’t matter for the vacation tour and travel if it’s a few hours, a few days or a few weeks away.
 It’s just about doing something instead of nothing.
 And it’s a philosophy I’m going to take with me into 2018.
 Are you up for it, too?